Roman Josi: 2011–2017: Early career, Run to the Stanley Cup Finals

+2017–present: Norris Trophy win, captaincy

-Prior to the start of the 2017–18 season, Josi was named the seventh captain in Predators history on 19 September 2017.
+Before the start of the 2017–18 season, Josi was named the seventh captain in Predators history on 19 September 2017.
 In his first year as captain, Josi settled with Mattias Ekholm as his main defensive partner for the first half of the season.
-Josi and Ekholm were the Predators first defensive pair while Subban and Alexei Emelin comprised the second.
+Josi and Ekholm were the Predators' first defensive pair while Subban and Alexei Emelin comprised the second.
 Josi missed the first three games of the season due to a lower-body injury but he made an immediate impact with two points in his return on 17 October.
 Josi later helped the Predators tie a franchise record by scoring a power-play goal in their 11th consecutive home game.
 Although the streak ended at 11 games, the Predators ended November with a 10–3–1 record to tie for the second-most wins in a single month in franchise history.
 Once Ryan Ellis returned from injury in January, he was reunited with Josi as the Predators top defence pairing while Ekholm joined Subban.
-Following his return, the Predators quickly picked up another points streak and subsequently earned a point in eight straight games from 2 January to 31 January.
+Following his return, the Predators quickly picked up another points streak and subsequently earned a point in eight straight games from 2 to 31 January.
 On 20 February, Josi recorded his 200th career assist to place fifth on the franchise's all time list.
 Later that month, he also tied the franchise record for most assists and points in a single game with five against the Winnipeg Jets.
-As the Predators made a push for the 2018 Stanley Cup playoffs, Josi, Craig Smith, Scott Hartnell, and Yannick Weber were made healthy scratches for maintenance purposes.
+As the Predators made a push for the 2018 playoffs, Josi, Craig Smith, Scott Hartnell, and Yannick Weber were made healthy scratches for maintenance purposes.
 It was later revealed that Josi was scratched because he had suffered an upper-body injury.
 He subsequently missed four games to recover before returning on 11 March to help the team continue their 10-game point streak.
 A few games later, the Predators hit 100 points in a season for the sixth time in franchise history.
 On 5 April, Josi and the Predators clinched their first Central Division title in franchise history and won the Presidents' Trophy as the team with the most points during the NHL regular season.
-Josi finished the 2017–18 regular season with 14 goals and 39 assists for 53 points to rank second among Predators defensemen behind Subban.
+Josi finished the 2017–18 season with 14 goals and 39 assists for 53 points in 75 contests to rank second among Predators defensemen behind Subban.
 The two defensemen also finished in the top seven in Norris Trophy voting.
 Josi also had an NHL career-high plus-24 rating and led the Predators in shots on goal, blocked shots, and average ice time per game.
-Despite his regular-season success, Josi was held without a goal through 13 playoff games as the Predators fell to the Winnipeg Jets in Game 7 of the second round.
+Despite his regular-season success, Josi was held without a goal through 13 playoff games as the Predators defeated the eighth-seeded Colorado Avalanche in six games in the first round before they fell to the third-seeded Winnipeg Jets in Game 7 of the second round.